rafaeleyng/weborm/get_started.md

 ## Inheritance

-Every ModelJS object inherits attributes from an entity called `_DefaultBase`.
+Every ModelJSEntity object inherits attributes from an entity called `_DefaultBase`.
 Currently, the only inherited attribute is the `id`, which works pretty much as an id in a relational database.

 Additionaly, you can specify a custom base entity, which *must* be called `_Base`.
-Every ModelJS object will inherit the attributes defined in your `_Base`.
+Every ModelJSEntity object will inherit the attributes defined in your `_Base`.

 Note that defining a `_Base` won't have any impact on the `_DefaultBase`.
 So **you don't have to define the `id` attribute** yourself.